 Today is left free to do as little or as much as you wish.
 A short tuk tuk ride can take you to visit the neighbouring pretty coastal town of Galle.
 An important trading centre since ancient times, the fortifications that can be seen today were built by the Portuguese and then the Dutch from the 16th to the 17th centuries.
 The fort ramparts of this World Heritage Site protect the harbour and a myriad of fascinating old houses, churches and warehouses.
 Today, the town has a strong arts vibe, with foreign and local artists, writers, photographers, designers and poets drawing inspiration from their surrounds.
 Boutique shops and cafes around the town showcase their work.
 There is plenty to explore in the town and enjoyment can be gained simply by wandering around its streets, soaking up its unique atmosphere.
 For those seeking pure relaxation, local Ayurvedic massages with natural, aromatic herbal oils are highly recommended.
 Alternatively, between the months of December and April, you might prefer to go on a whale watching trip in the hope of spotting humpback and blue whales.

 After breakfast this morning we drive to Colombo Airport where we take the short flight to Male, the capital of the Maldives.
-After meeting up with our local guide and the rest of the group we walk to our hotel close to the harbour in Male.
-The circumference of the island is little more than 5 kilometers so it's very easy to explore on foot.
-After freshening up at the hotel we will walk down to the Mosque, to the fish market and along the waters edge to watch the ferries coming and going.
+After checking in to our hotel we'll go on a walking tour of the city taking in the Mosque, to the fish market and strolling along the water's edge to watch the ferries coming and going.

 Today we sail south for a further two to three hours, crossing to Meemu Atoll - home to one of the longest stretches of reef in the Maldives.
 On this or other crossings, we may be lucky enough to be chased by spinner dolphins, who like jumping in our wake.
 We are also likely to see flying fish, sometimes leaping right over the deck of our dhoni.
 Meemu Atoll is made up of 34 islands, of which 25 are uninhabited.
 Some of the inhabited ones grow yams, and all of them are largely dependent on fishing.
 Here more than anywhere, we are likely to experience the true Maldivian way of life.
 Shortly after entering the atoll, we arrive at Fenboa Finolhu - another beautiful uninhabited island where we aim to base ourselves for the night.
 We will have plenty of time to enjoy the white-sand beach and to snorkel on the reef.
 This evening, we can look forward to a barbeque beach banquet in an idyllic spot on the island, laid on by the dhoni crew.